Back Pain Explained: Causes, Types, and Natural Relief Without Medication

 F. Herbal and Natural Remedies

-Turmeric: Natural anti-inflammatory
+Turmeric: Natural anti-inflammatory.

-Ginger: Reduces pain and stiffness
+Ginger: Reduces pain and stiffness.Arnica Cream: For muscle soreness.

-Capsaicin Cream: Creates a warming sensation that reduces pain signals
+Capsaicin Cream: Creates a warming sensation that reduces pain signals.

 G. Mind-Body Practices